 World Jamborees are organized by a Unit size of 40 participants; 36 youth and 4 adult Scouters.
 In some cases where there is a youth with special requirements, an extra Care Scouter is added; however, the size remains at a total of 40.
 We generally in the past have had more adults wanting to accompany youth as Patrol Scouters than we can accommodate, so a selection process is used to find the best fit for these large units.

 Within the Unit of 40 there are four Leadership roles for Scouters: a Unit Leader, a Deputy Unit Leader and two Assistant Unit Leaders.
-Full job descriptions of these roles will be published soon.
+Full job descriptions of these roles are available in the Patrol Leader Selection Guide.
 Where a Jamboree Unit is split across more than one Council, it is expected that Scouters will come from different Councils to form the Unit Leadership Team.

 Those who complete the registration process and select ‘Unit Leader’ will receive an application to complete, which includes nomination of references.